Skip to main content

 pytest -v

-# Run a single file
+# Run a specific test file

-pytest tests/test_example.py
+pytest tests/test_linked_list.py

 # Run a single test by name

-pytest tests/test_example.py::test_normalize_grade_handles_zero
+pytest tests/test_linked_list.py::test_length

-# Stop after the first failure
+# Stop after first failure

 pytest -x